 Each sitelink must point to different content: We don’t allow two or more sitelinks in the same campaign or ad group to point to the same landing page or the same content.
 We also don’t allow sitelinks that direct to the same landing page as the ad’s destination URL.
 (Source)

 So, if you use sitelinks to direct traffic to your different floorplans, then you need to make sure that you have floorplan-specific landing pages with floorplan-specific content.
 In particular, we have found that floorplan-specific photography with floorplan-specific walkthrough video tours are highly engaging to apartment shoppers.
 Then, be sure to have a strong call to action encouraging people to call or email your property, and your Google Ads campaigns will actually generate a large amount of highly qualified leads instead of a high bounce rate.

 The other part of designing effective landing pages for each of your floorplans is that Google factors in the quality, usefulness, and relevance of your landing page into your Quality Score.
 So, not only do floorplan-specific landing pages enable the use of sitelinks (and sitelinks extensions can improve your Ad Rank), but they also improve your Quality Score.
 This means that landing pages improve two of the three factors in your Ad Rank, making your ads all the more effective and cost-efficient.

-To sum all of this up, your main goal with AdWords on apartment marketing is always to narrow and focus your reach, excluding more and more unqualified traffic so that you can invest as much as possible into the most qualified traffic.
+To sum all of this up, your main goal with AdWords on real estate apartment marketing is always to narrow and focus your reach, excluding more and more unqualified traffic so that you can invest as much as possible into the most qualified traffic.
 For more apartment-specific PPC ideas, check out my new eBook: The Comprehensive Guide to Google AdWords for Apartment Marketers.

 Jacob Gerber is the Chief Marketing Officer for Rentping Media, where he has played a lead role in shaping the company's marketing vision since 2009.
 He has written extensively for the apartment industry about video marketing, SEO, Google Ads, and website design.
 You can follow him on Twitter @JacobGerber or on Google+.